Fountains of Wayne: 2001–2013: Commercial success and breakup

 In 2008, Porter released his debut solo album Close to the Sun, a collection of songs he had written and recorded over a period of years in between Fountains of Wayne albums and tours.

 In 2009, the band released No Better Place: Live In Chicago, a live concert DVD which included newly recorded acoustic songs.
 Also that year, they played a short run of full-band acoustic shows where they showcased songs from their forthcoming album.

 In 2010, Fountains of Wayne commenced work on their fifth album, which was influenced by the recent acoustic tours they had done.
-According to Porter, "It’s a little bit more introspective and not as loud of a record as the last two.
-I think that came from the fact that we started last year doing acoustic-based tours because we didn’t have a record out.
+According to Porter, "It's a little bit more introspective and not as loud of a record as the last two.
+I think that came from the fact that we started last year doing acoustic-based tours because we didn't have a record out.
 We wanted to get back out on tour and did it stripped-down.
-Overall it’s not as brash or guitar-heavy."
+Overall it's not as brash or guitar-heavy."

 In 2011, the band released Sky Full of Holes, an album put out in Japan by Warner Music Japan (with two bonus tracks), Europe by Lojinx, and the U.S. by Yep Roc Records.
 The now-sober Collingwood once again became more involved, but this turned out to be the hardest album for them to make.
 According to Collingwood in 2013, "The most recent record was definitely the hardest that we've ever done.
 I think I'm partly to blame for that.
 I checked out on the previous record, so when I came back in, I had to assert myself.
 Every single thing about that record was a fight.
 It was not this blissful reconciliation that led to the release; it was a brutal thing right up to the end.
 We'll see what happens if we end up making another record."

 The band toured Sky Full of Holes into 2012.
-After about a one-year layoff, they played a number of U.S. dates in September and October of 2013, on a tour with Soul Asylum and Evan Dando.
+After about a one-year layoff, they played a number of U.S. dates in September and October 2013, on a tour with Soul Asylum and Evan Dando.
 They also issued one final new track in 2013, "Trucks", written and produced by Sandra Boynton for Boynton's kid-friendly various artists album Frog Trouble.
 The final Fountains of Wayne show took place in Minneapolis, Minnesota, on October 19, 2013.